-In Japan, during summer time, there is a fun and cool dish called 流し素麺 (Nagashi Somen) or flowing somen.
+In Japan, during summer time, there is a fun and cool dish called Nagashi Somen (流し素麺) or "flowing somen".
 Do you know somen?
 They are Japanese noodles made of wheat flour.
-The particularity of these noodles is that their diameter is less than 1.3 mm.
+The characteristic of these noodles is that their diameter is less than 1.3 mm.
 The noodles are usually served cold with a light flavored dipping sauce.

 In summer, there is another way to eat these somen noodles.
 They are put in water flowing along a long bamboo gutter.
 What you should do then?
 You should show off your chopsticks’ skills to catch those flowing noodles!
 After you catch them, dip them in cool broth, and eat them.
 This is such a fun and cool way to eat somen in Japan!
 This Nagashi Somen is a summer tradition in Japan, and it's often seen at festivals or in restaurants.

 You can make your own Nagashi Somen in your own backyard.
 First of all, what you need is a bamboo with a diameter of 5 to 6 inches.
 Cut it vertically, wash it, and it should be okay to be used for making your own Nagashi Somen.

 For the noodles, please be careful not to use cheap somen, because some cheap varieties get sticky when they are cooked or flowed by water.
 Japanese people usually use the Ibono Ito brand of somen.